Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 This function will use the IoT Hub Device Lifecycle Events to retire an existing device, see [IoT Hub Non-telemetry events](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-d2c#non-telemetry-events).
 For more information about using Event Hubs with Azure functions, see [*Azure Event Hubs trigger for Azure Functions*](../azure-functions/functions-bindings-event-hubs-trigger.md).

-Inside your published function app, in Visual Studio, add a new function class of type 'Event Hub Trigger' and replace with the code below.
+Inside your published function app, add a new function class of type 'Event Hub Trigger', and replace with the code below.
 Then publish the whole function app again.

 ```C#
 using System;